CovingtonResearchGroup/olm/README.md

  * xlwt
  * requests

 To compile the documentation, you will also need 'numpydoc'.
+This package should now be compatible with Python 2 or 3.
+If you have trouble in either of these Python versions, please create an issue that explains the problem.

 Full documentation can be found at: